carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub/create-the-first-room.md

 ![A new hotspot in the scene tree](../../assets/images/getting-started/game_stub-room-11-hs_scene_tree.png "Select the right tool in the toolbar to set the hotspot properties")

-When you select the new hotspot in the scene tree (_21_), a bunch of gizmos are shown in the scene preview.
-We are going to interactively edit three important properties of the hotspot (the _interaction polygon_, the _baseline_ and the _walk-to point_) by using the dedicated buttons in the toolbar (_23_).
+When you select the new hotspot in the scene tree (_21_), a bunch of gizmos are shown in the scene preview (_22_).
+We are going to interactively edit two important properties of the hotspot (the _baseline_ and the _walk-to point_) by moving the gizmos on the screen.
+In addition, the dedicated button in the toolbar (_23_) will allow us to edit the hotspot's _interaction polygon_.

 !!! info
     _Walk-to point_, _Baseline_ and _Interaction Polygon_ properties are all common to clickable objects like Hotspots, Props and Characters.

 First of all, click the _Interaction Polygon_ button to show the handles of the standard square polygon for the hotspot.
-This is basically the same as the walkable area polygon but instead of limiting the character movements, this polygon will just react when the cursor hovers it.
+Basically, that's the same as the walkable area polygon but instead of limiting the character movements, this polygon will just react when the cursor hovers over it.
 Let's draw a shape around the window on the wall:

 ![New hotspot's clickable area](../../assets/images/getting-started/game_stub-room-12-hs_draw_polygon.png "Draw the hotspot shape with a polygon")